RennieCrookston/renniecrookston.github.io/projects/business/project-1-sales-analysis/README.md

 ## 📌 Project Overview
 This project demonstrates an end-to-end analytical approach to predict customer churn for a telecommunications company.
 I utilized MySQL for robust data cleaning and engineering insightful new features, then employed Qlik Cloud Analytics' AutoML capabilities to build and evaluate a predictive model.
 The resulting Qlik Sense dashboard provides interactive visualizations of key churn drivers and actionable insights, enabling targeted strategies to reduce customer attrition and optimize retention efforts.

-## 📄 Condensed Project Write-UP/Report
+## 📄 Full Project Write-UP/Report
 <p>
-  <strong>Customer Churn Prediction Project: Driving Retention with Qlik Analytics</strong>
+  <strong>CUSTOMER CHURN PREDICTION PROJECT: DRIVING RETENTION WITH QLIK ANALYTICS</strong>
 </p>
 <p>
-  Project Goal: To identify customers at high risk of churning and provide actionable insights to a telecommunications company, enabling proactive retention strategies and minimizing revenue loss.
+  PROJECT GOAL: To identify customers at high risk of churning and provide actionable insights to a telecommunications company, enabling proactive retention strategies and minimizing revenue loss.
 </p>

 <details>